Killiecrankie, Scotland Guide

 Day Trips

-40 minutes by car Known as the 'Harrods of the Highlands', the House of Bruar is a luxury shopping destination offering a wide range of Scottish products, including clothing, food, and gifts.
-It's a great place to find unique souvenirs and experience the best of Scottish craftsmanship.
-The surrounding countryside is also beautiful, making it a pleasant place to spend an afternoon.
+30 minutes by car Known as the "Harrods of the Highlands," the House of Bruar is a luxury shopping destination offering a wide range of Scottish products, including clothing, food, and gifts.
+Even if you're not planning to buy anything, it's worth a visit to browse the high-quality goods and enjoy the beautiful surroundings.
+There's also a restaurant and a delicatessen on site.

-1 hour 45 minutes by car Glamis Castle, the childhood home of Queen Elizabeth The Queen Mother and the legendary setting of Shakespeare's Macbeth, is a magnificent castle steeped in history and legend.
-Explore its opulent interiors, wander through its beautiful gardens, and learn about the castle's fascinating past.
+15 minutes by car Glamis Castle, the childhood home of Queen Elizabeth The Queen Mother, is steeped in history and legend.
+Explore the castle's grand interiors, wander through the beautiful gardens, and learn about the castle's fascinating past.
+Glamis Castle is said to be one of the most haunted castles in Scotland.

 Travel Time